nazmuzChakib/nazmuzChakib.github.io/README.md

-# nazmuzChakib.github.io
+# GitHub Web UI Interface

-This repo is makeing for hosting a web page on github.io(pages.github.con)
+This repo is makeing for hosting a web page on github.io(pages.github.com)

-web link: nazmuzchakib.github.io
+You can access web by the following link: nazmuzchakib.github.io